kyleu/projectile/doc/src/tutorial/poker/07-admin-site.md

 - [`conf/routes`](https://github.com/KyleU/estimate/blob/07-admin-site/conf/routes): Wires `projectile.routes`, `system.routes`, and `graphql.routes`

+## Exporting new features

+Head back to the project detail page in the Projectile UI and add the "Controller", and "Notes" features.

+Generate the new code by hitting "Export", and you're in business.

 ## The result

 If all went well (or you checked out the `07-admin-site` branch), you've now got a full admin site.
 See @ref[database codegen](../../codegen/database.md) for a tour of the features.